basnijholt/rsync-time-machine.py/README.md

 Consider using the `--dry-run` option to check what exactly is going to be copied.
 If you want to delete files that exist in the destination but not in the backup, use the `--delete` option.
 Be extra cautious when using this option to avoid data loss.

 You can also restore files using any file explorer, including Finder on macOS or the command line.

+## :star: Featured on

+- the Real Python podcast: [Episode 158: Building Python CI With Docker & Applying for a Hacker Initiative Grant @ 00:26:28](https://realpython.com/podcasts/rpp/158/#t=1588)

 ## :heart: Support and Contributions